 31:00 Marx and materialism are addressed here and this needs to be further addressed.
 (Holt’s work)

 32:00 People working for the system, like government agencies and universities: in the case of these men, scholars, there may be a quest for knowledge.
-Like a clock when wound-up works industrially to the end.
-(Dangerous Knowledge Theme) This issue may be a will to knowledge but we can not say that it the top value.
+Like a clock when wound up works industrially to the end.
+(Dangerous Knowledge Theme) This issue may be a will to knowledge but we can not say that it is the top value.
 There is another web of values lurking in the background.
 This is deeper than first thought.

 36:00 There are fundamental impulses in human beings.
 People do have impulses.
 How do they play themselves out in our life?
-There is a place where these impulse live.
+There is a place where these impulses live.
 They do live.
 This was so cool, as Peterson is describing these many impulses, demons, taking one over, I saw them operating in life just then.
 His description was just then working its magic on me!

-39:50 One-eyed monster, a Cyclops wants to be the dominate one – only I can solve our problems Trump has said.
-The Cyclops organizes the structure and appears at its top to control it – today 11/10/2016 begins Trump transition to the Presidency of the United States, as worries of fascism abound.
+39:50 One-eyed monster, a Cyclops wants to be the dominant one – only I can solve our problems Trump has said.
+The Cyclops organizes the structure and appears at its top to control it – today 11/10/2016 begins Trump’s transition to the Presidency of the United States, as worries of fascism abound.
 I was hoping we did not have to witness this unfold with someone at the top of Western Civilization’s leading nation but this is now our fate!
 This of course is now the challenge to every one of us – deep thinking about values.
 We now have the ultimate reality show and we all are players.
 This Nietzsche paragraph is our World’s collective challenge.
 I feel I am slipping back into shock.
 Help!
 Where are you Shrek?